-Acknowledgements: We thank the Nuffield Foundation (grant EDU/41926) for funding.
-The authors acknowledge the Department for Business, Energy and Industrial Strategy, the Economic and Social Research Council, the Advisory, Conciliation and Arbitration Service and the National Institute of Economic and Social Research as the originators of the Workplace Employee Relations Survey data, and the Data Archive at the University of Essex as the distributor of the data.
-The views expressed are those of the authors, and all errors and omissions remain the sole responsibility of the authors.
+Acknowledgements: The authors would like to thank seminar participants at Cardiff University Business School for their comments on this paper.
+We acknowledge the Department for Business, Energy and Industrial Strategy, the Economic and Social Research Council, the Advisory, Conciliation and Arbitration Service and the National Institute of Economic and Social Research as the originators of the 2004 and 2011 Workplace Employee Relations Survey data, and the Data Archive at the University of Essex as the distributor of the data.